-U.S. Environmental Protection Agency (EPA) has implemented several regulations in accordance with development of oil resources without degrading the environment.
-In addition, Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) has also introduced fundamental changes in oil and drilling capabilities in order to develop U.S. continental shelf oil resources without creating environmental hazards.
-Stringent regulations by various regulatory bodies are also expected to have a negative impact on the market growth.
+U.S. Environmental Protection Agency (EPA) has implemented several regulations in accordance with the development of oil resources without degrading the environment.
+In addition, the Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE) have also introduced fundamental changes in oil and drilling capabilities in order to develop U.S. continental shelf oil resources without creating environmental hazards.
+Stringent regulations by various regulatory bodies are also expected to have a negative impact on the single point anchor reservoir market growth.

-Offshore drilling capabilities have been established mainly in North America, in Gulf of Mexico, where the world’s first classic SPAR named “Neptune” is in existence.
+Offshore drilling capabilities have been established mainly in North America, in the Gulf of Mexico, where the world’s first classic SPAR named “Neptune” is in existence.
 Royal Dutch Shell Plc installed the world’s deepest platform named “Perdido” also in the Gulf of Mexico.
 U.S offers the most opportunities in SPAR due to its extensive industrialization and massive oil reserves underwater.

-Major players in the SPAR industry include Samsung Heavy Industries Co.Ltd, Hyundai Heavy Industries, SBM Offshore N.V, Bumi Armada Berhad, Teekay Corporation, Technip S.A and Mitsubishi Heavy Industries.
+Major players in the single point anchor reservoir market include Samsung Heavy Industries Co.Ltd, Hyundai Heavy Industries, SBM Offshore N.V, Bumi Armada Berhad, Teekay Corporation, Technip S.A, and Mitsubishi Heavy Industries.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.

 "The quality of research they have done for us has been excellent..."

 The ongoing pandemic has led to a decline in exploration activities in the oil & gas sector.
 A number of EPC projects have also witnessed an indefinite pause that has transpired into a slump in the requirement for drilling and excavation services.
 Economic repercussions of the trend are expected to be highly evident in the Middle East.
 The report will account for Covid19 as a key market contributor.